diffpy/pyobjcryst/README.rst

 pyobjcryst
 ==========

-Python bindings to ObjCryst++ Object-Oriented Crystallographic Library
+Python bindings to ObjCryst++, the Object-Oriented Crystallographic Library.

 The documentation for this release of pyobjcryst can be found on-line at http://diffpy.github.io/pyobjcryst.